 What are the symptoms of arrhythmias?

 The effects on the body are often the same, however, whether the heartbeat is too fast, too slow, or too irregular.
-Some symptoms of arrhythmias include, but are not limited to:
+Some symptoms of arrhythmias include:

 - Palpitations (a sensation of fluttering or irregularity of the heartbeat)